centau/ecr/docs/api/Registry.md

 - **Details**

-    Will return the value of each of the specified components.
+    Will return the value of each of the given components.

     Will return `nil` if the entity does not own the component.

 ---

 ### remove()

-Removes the given components from a entity.
+Removes the given components from an entity.

 - **Type**